How to Prepare for NEET Exam 2027: A Comprehensive NEET Study Plan

 • After you're done with the complete NCERT once, start with 2 weekly mocks in the beginning.

-• Conduct in-depth analysis of your mistakes and focus more on your weak areas/concepts during NCERT revision.
+• Conduct an in-depth analysis of your mistakes and focus more on your weak areas/concepts during NCERT revision.

 • Revise NCERTs as much as you can.
 In every revision, try to find more potential questions.